International Conference

 AI for the Green Deal: Real Applications, Real Careers

 Artificial intelligence is reshaping how we approach sustainability, but how can it be applied meaningfully?
-This panel explores real-world uses of AI for the Green Deal, with a spotlight on materials science and related fields.
-From smart recycling to resource efficiency to green manufacturing, speakers will share both practical insights and personal career paths.
+This panel explores real-world uses of AI for the Green Deal, with a spotlight on materials science and green chemistry.
+Speakers will share both practical insights and personal career paths.

 _________________________